SUCCESS STORY

 Integration issues and order updates

-Cases of defective product/packaging
+Cases of defective products/packaging

-Digitally native consumers demanding answers "yesterday"
+Digitally native consumers demanding an immediate response

-Demand spikes on a lean team
+Demand spikes in a lean team

 NPS 32